mitchandrade8/C--TicTacToe-Projects-2025/README.md

 <img width="224" alt="TTTP1" src="https://github.com/user-attachments/assets/123471c0-8d7b-4e5d-a0dc-f0017516ccce" />

-Add the current terminal visual for the start of a new game and the result when the game ends in either 'Win/Lose' or 'TIE'
+- Added the current terminal visual for the start of a new game.
+- the result states when the game ends in either 'Win/Lose' or 'TIE'